bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     When opening this page the first time, you will be redirected to the _Management_ / _Index patterns_ configuration page to create a new _index pattern_.

-1. Enter the index name — `salaries` — as the index pattern.
+1. Create a new index pattern.
+Enter the index name — `salaries` — as the index pattern.
 Make sure _Kibana_ says _Success!
 Your pattern matches 1 index_, and click _Next step_.

     ![Kibana index pattern](images/kibana-index-pattern-1.png)